Sounghwan (Eric) Hwang

 In this research topic, we focus on developing security metrics for multi-AVs that can measure the potential risk (e.g., collisions) by stealthy attacks.
 We specifically utilize an over-approximated ellipsoidal reachable set through the Lyapunov stability criterion.
 This reachable set (red-shaded ellipsoids) indicates the level of performance degradation (e.g., trajectory deviation) posed by attacks at certain future time steps.
 If there are overlaps between reachable sets, we can identify that associated AVs may have potential risks in terms of collisions during operation.

-Sounghwan Hwang, Minhyun Cho, and Inseok Hwang, "Proactive Risk Assessment of Multi-Agent Transportation Systems via Reachability Analysis against Stealthy Attacks."
-Submitted to the book chapter for Advances in Transportation Cybersecurity and Resilience in World Scientific Publishing.
+- Sounghwan Hwang, Minhyun Cho, and Inseok Hwang, "Proactive Risk Assessment of Multi-Agent Transportation Systems via Reachability Analysis against Stealthy Attacks", Accepted as a book chapter to Advances in Transportation Cybersecurity and Resilience, World Scientific Publishing.

 The following is the summary of our ongoing research: